robertchase/meander/README.md

 ### test out the server

+Start the server by running the python program.
+Be sure that `meander` is in the `PYTHONPATH`.
+When you're finished, stop the server with `CNTL-c`.

-Start the server and open a new terminal to run `curl`.
+Open a new terminal to run `curl`.

 ```
 curl localhost:8080/echo
 missing required attribute: a
 ```

 We see that the required parameter `a` is missing.
 This is returned in a `400 Bad Request` response.
+Use curl's `-v` option to see more about the exchange with the server.

 Provide a value for `a`.